valentincanonical/diy-microcloud/README.md

 charmcraft build
 ```

-One command to deploy and configure your LXD cluster with Juju:
+One command to deploy and configure your LXD cluster with Juju and the [LXD machine charm](https://charmhub.io/lxd):
 ```sh
 ubuntu@juju:~$ juju deploy ./lxd_ubuntu-20.04.charm lxd -n 3 --to 0,1,2 --config mode=cluster
 ```

-Grab a cocktail 🍹, and watch Juju configure things for you:
+Grab a cocktail 🍹 while you watch Juju deploy and configure everything for you:
 ```sh
 ubuntu@juju:~$ watch -cn0.5 juju status --color
 Model    Controller    Cloud/Region  Version  SLA          Timestamp